mse1im/movie/README.md

 # movie
  list of all movies

- I use this technologies; HTML5, SCSS, Bootstrap, VanillaJS and AngularJS
+ I use this technologies; HTML5, SCSS, Bootstrap Grid, VanillaJS and AngularJS